AbhayGRT/Deployment/README.md

 To install and run the application, follow these simple steps:

 1. **Open Terminal**:
-   Open a terminal on your machine.
+   Open a terminal on your linux machine.

 2. **Run the Installation Script**:
    Run the following command to execute the installation script: